huseyinyilmaz/django-numerics/doc/source/index.rst

 .. image:: _static/tablet_dashboard.jpg

 2) You can show your data on *today screen* of your mobile phone and tablet.
+At last, today screen will have data that you actually care.

 .. image:: _static/today_screen.jpg